Throughout Vandal history there are many traditions that have fallen by the wayside. Here are a few of those lost traditions:

 Battle of the Palouse – The Idaho-WSU football game used to be a big deal in this region.
 There were minor acts of vandalism – spray painting school colors on the opponents campus, burning an “I” or “W” into the oppositions turf – that only added to the rivalry.
 These things still happen on many campuses around the country (Michigan State students guard Sparty before their big game with Michigan, for example) but no longer on the Palouse.

 Little Brown Stein Trophy – This trophy game has been on hold essentially since Idaho moved to FBS.
-In 2018, when Idaho rejoins the Big Sky Conference, this game will resume.
+Since Idaho rejoined the Big Sky Conference in 2018 the game has resumed.
 Luckily for the Vandals, Idaho owns a significant series advantage.

 Governor’s Cup – After 4 decades without a missed game, Boise State decided to cancel the series.
 The Broncos don’t want to travel to Moscow and Idaho wants a home-and-home setup.
 Chalk up another lost opportunity.
 Anyone who wonders why Idaho’s attendance suffers need only look to the list of these three games which are no longer played.
 The trophy, which was first awarded in 2001, appears to have replaced the “Gem Trophy” which was presented at the first meeting of the two schools in 1971 and awarded to the best team in the state (Idaho, BSU, ISU were all in the Big Sky Conference at the time).
 The last mention of the Gem Trophy was during Idaho’s legendary streak against Boise State.
 Edit: A 1992 mention of the trophy for the Idaho-ISU game.

 King Spud Trophy – Awarded annually to the winner of the Idaho-Idaho State basketball series, this trophy hasn’t been awarded in many years.
 The “series” has been replaced by one annual meeting – sometimes.
-The trophy came into existence in 1962 but has been lost to history.
+The trophy was commissioned by the Moscow Chamber of Commerce and was put into competition in 1962 but has been lost to history.
 In 1979 the Idaho State coach said it should go to the losing team as he described the trophy as “the ugliest thing I’ve ever seen“.

 Southern Homecoming – Idaho used to play one annual game in Boise.
 The game was usually against a team from Utah (Utah, BYU, Utah State) and the event was a big deal for the Vandal alumni in the capital city.
 There was even a homecoming parade.
 After Boise State became a four-year institution this tradition stopped.
 Idaho’s abandoning of the Boise market has only recently begun to reverse with an annual basketball game being played in Boise.